ockdavid/Whatsapp_Sentiment_Analysis/README.md

     print(chat[:700])
 ```

-With the following lines of code we convert the variable chat (string) to a list that contains all the messages saved, after deleting the information about the time and the date every message have.
+With the following lines of code I delete the information about the time and the date every message have.
+Afterwards, I convert the variable chat (string) to a list that contains all the cleaned messages.

 ```
 # This new list (new_chat) is gonna store individual messages after every new line(\n)